Table of Contents

 - Structure:

-- Air-tight chamber formed by vertebral column (back), sternum (front), ribs (sides), and diaphragm (bottom).
+- The lungs are enclosed in an air-tight thoracic chamber formed by the vertebral column (back), sternum (front), ribs (sides) and diaphragm (bottom).

 Steps in Respiration: